Chiropractor in Northwest Houston | Dr. Erica O'Brien

 Hello, my name is Dr. Erica O’Brien.
 I was first introduced to chiropractic at the age of seventeen, after a 3-year long stint of off-and-on lower back and leg pain.
 My parents and I had previously explored several other avenues of treatment for my symptoms, with few lasting results or even temporary relief.
 After a few chiropractic visits, my body responded in a positive way to the treatments.
-The doctor also taught me how chiropractic works by clearing the nervous system of interference, so that the brain and the body are able to communicate with each other as efficiently and effectively as they can.
+When the nerves, muscles, bones, ligaments, and tendons were given the opportunity to work properly together, I finally got better, after years of sciatica!

 As I mentioned before, I was seventeen when I first sought chiropractic care.
 I was about to start my senior year of high school, and one of the most frequently asked questions of high school seniors is none other than—“What are your plans for the future?”
 At that point in time, I decided that I wanted to learn more about becoming a chiropractor, and I soon discovered that prerequisite courses were a requirement for chiropractic college.
 I soon enrolled in undergraduate studies with a focus on biology and other sciences, in preparation for my enrollment at Texas Chiropractic College.